 Division 1 — Preliminary

-26. Interpretation
+26. Term used in this Part

 In this Part “the State” means all that part of the State of Western Australia that is not comprised in the “adjacent area” as defined in the Petroleum (Submerged Lands) Act 1982.